A strong earthquake kills people and destroys homes in Japan - ExBulletin

 A strong earthquake kills people and destroys homes in Japan

-A strong earthquake struck central Japan, killing at least one person and injuring 21 others, while rescuers are searching for the last one trapped under the rubble after several houses collapsed.
+A strong earthquake struck central Japan on Friday, killing at least one person and injuring 21 others, while a number of buildings collapsed.

-The 6.5-magnitude quake hit the central Ishikawa prefecture in mid-afternoon Friday at a depth of 12 km, according to the Japan Meteorological Agency.
+The 6.5-magnitude quake hit the central Ishikawa district in the mid-afternoon at a depth of 12 kilometers (seven miles), according to the Japan Meteorological Agency.

 Weather officials warned residents of the possibility of aftershocks and landslides in the coming days, but said there was no danger of a tsunami.